 - Does a particular field draw your attention?
 Many people already have an idea of the type of medical career they would like to pursue after leaving the military.
 After reading through the descriptions of various medical positions, image what it might be like to perform the required tasks day after day.
 You will likely find that one or maybe two specific positions sound the most appealing.

 - How long do you want to attend college?
 If you need additional healthcare training before you enter the field, consider how long you want to spend in school.
 You could go back to school to be a veterinarian, dentist or medical doctor, but those options take years of schooling.
 Associate degree programs for positions such as dental assistants and medical assisting take roughly two years.
 Diploma programs generally take only around a year.
 While the timing of education shouldn’t hold you back from what you truly want to do, taking that timeframe into consideration is important.

 Taking the Next Steps Toward a Civilian Healthcare Career

-If you’re interested in transitioning into a healthcare career after leaving the military, Vista Military offers you the support you need.
+If you’re interested in transitioning into a healthcare career after leaving the military, Vista College offers you the support you need.
 With a variety of Certificate, Diploma and Degree programs, you can find a program that matches your needs and preferences.
 We offer flexible programs, all of which can be completed in 2 years or less, to get on your way to a new career in healthcare faster.
 With the strong job prospects, solid salaries and your compatible military background, healthcare could be the ideal field for your civilian career goals.